-DEM launched the Real-Time Metering (“RTM”) Program in 2015 to install real-time meters across the City’s facilities to enable ongoing, nearly up-to-the moment tracking of energy usage.
-DEM collects and aggregates the energy data through a centralized web and mobile platform (ENERTRAC), run in collaboration with a third-party vendor, NuEnergen.
+In 2015, DCAS launched the Real-Time Metering (RTM) Program to install real-time meters across the City’s facilities and enable ongoing, nearly up-to-the moment tracking of energy usage.
+DCAS collects and aggregates the energy data through a centralized web and mobile platform, Enertrac, run in collaboration with third-party vendor, NuEnergen.

-DEM will work with NuEnergen and agency staff to conduct a site survey and determine site-specific metering and communications infrastructure requirements.
+DCAS will work with NuEnergen and agency staff to conduct a site survey and determine site-specific metering and communications infrastructure requirements.